Dillon runs for 150 yards, 2 scores as BC runs over Rutgers

 Aaron Boumerhi kicked a 37-yard field goal on the final play of the first half to give the Eagles a 17-13 lead.
 Dillon scored from a yard out on Boston’s College’s next offensive series to cap a 13-play, 82-yard drive on which he ran eight times for 44 yards.
 The junior added a 4-yard TD run with 6:32 to play, his 30th career rushing touchdown.

-Art Sitkowski, who started at quarterback with McLane Carter out with a concussion, connected with halfback Raheem Blackshear on a short first-quarter swing pass for a 74-yard scoring pass.
+Art Sitkowski, who started at quarterback with McLane Carter out with a concussion, connected with halfback Raheem Blackshear on a short first-quarter swing pass for a 74-yard scoring play.
 Justin Davidovicz kicked field goal of 23, 28 and 50 yards for Rutgers, which is coming off a 1-11 season.

+“I’m just trying to work like heck to get our football team to play better on Saturdays is about what my concern is,” said Rutgers coach Chris Ash, who is 8-31 since taking over in 2016.

+When asked if he was worried about keeping his job, Ash focused elsewhere.

 Davidovicz’s short field goal gave the Scarlet Knights a 10-7 lead early in the second quarter, but Brown scored from a yard out with 9:48 left in the half, shortly after Medhi El Attrach recovered a Blackshear fumble at the Rutgers 12.